What are behavior goals for students with autism?

-Writing preschool behavior goals can be some of the most challenging because ALL preschoolers have challenges with self-regulation and emotion navigations, ammi right?
+Writing behavior goals for students with autism or preschoolers can be some of the most challenging because ALL preschoolers have challenges with self-regulation and emotion navigations, ammi right?
 What I try to do is 1) think of behaviors I want to INCREASE (and not just decrease), 2) think of strategies that will help them functionally and socially navigate their natural environment, and 3) focus on the FUNCTION of the behavior and not the form.
 Here are some ideas.

 One important note (before sharing some ideas) is to remember that IEP stands for INDIVIDUALIZED Education Plan.
 This means that getting ideas as a jumping point is great, just remember to ALWAYS work it like playdough to fit your actual student!
 Massage the heck out of it until it's the right shape!
 Check out this BLOG on how to write a great IEP goal or this one on how to write the Progress Report.

-The following are some ideas for Behavior goals for preschoolers and Kindergarten students.
+The following are some ideas for Behavior goals for students with autism and preschoolers or Kindergarten students.

 Do you struggle with the time-consuming task of writing IEP goals for your Preschool Special Education students?
 Or finding the correct wording to create specific, meaningful goals to meet the needs of your early intervention and Pre-K students?
 This resource is perfect for busy teachers looking to save time and simplify the task of writing IEP goals.